Thank you for your interest in the AHEAD Study. We have completed recruiting new participants.

 • Answers questions about the participant’s daily activities and memory

-We are looking for people ages 55-80 who do not yet have symptoms of Alzheimer’s disease, but who are interested in participating in clinical trials aiming to help prevent memory problems in the future.
-You can answer a few short questions to learn if you may be eligible to participate in the AHEAD Study.
+We are looking for people ages 55-80 who do not have noticeable symptoms of Alzheimer’s disease, but who are interested in participating in clinical trials aiming to help prevent potential future memory problems.
+Answer a few short questions to learn if you may be eligible to participate in the AHEAD Study, funded by the National Institutes of Health (NIH) and Eisai, Inc.

 *Note: Frequency of infusions will vary for participants based on their initial amyloid levels.
 Participants with elevated amyloid levels will receive infusions every two weeks for the first 96 weeks of the study—about 20 months—and every four weeks after that.
 Participants with intermediate amyloid levels will receive infusions every four weeks throughout the trial.